dhodcz2/disinherit/README.md

 ## Removing Inherited Attributes

-This solution involves copying (and cacheing) tHe MRO of the class, removing the attributes from each of the copies, and then reassembling the class.
+This solution involves copying (and caching) the MRO of the class, removing the attributes from each of the copies, and then reassembling the class.

 ```